Is a Vegan Diet Healthy? Why Focusing On Key Nutrients Might Be Better.

 Most people agree that we should avoid highly processed, nutrient-poor foods.

-Still, if you listen to the latest “nutrition documentaries” and other people talking loudly about “plant-based diets” you would think EVERYTHING wrong with our food system is simply due to eating animals.
+Still, if you listen to the latest “nutrition documentaries” and other people talking loudly about vegan diet you would think EVERYTHING wrong with our food system is simply due to eating animals.

 If you were a little cynical, you might wonder if all these films are designed to simply make people fearful of animal-based foods.
 Once they believe this they will buy more products from Big Food grown by highly subsidised and profitable industrial agricultural practices.